jonedilo/translation_app/README.md

 # Multilingual Text Translation App

-## Step 1: Sign Up for Google Cloud Translation API
+## Sign Up for Google Cloud Translation API

 1. Go to [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a new project or select an existing project.